 The profit margin would be 60% and would amount to $30,660/year or $2,555/month.

 Your self-value in this scenario would be $81,760/year or $6,813.33/month.
-That means, to run your business comfortably you must be able to bill at minimum $6,813.33 every single month on yearly average.
+That means, to run your business comfortably you must be able to bill at a minimum $6,813.33 every single month on a yearly average.

-Going further, now that we know that your monthly self-value is $6,813.33, you can estimate your hourly rate, assuming 40 hour weeks, or 160 hour working months — $42.58, or $45 normalized.
+Going further, now that we know that your monthly self-value is $6,813.33, you can estimate your hourly rate, assuming 40 hour weeks, or 160-hour working months — $42.58, or $45 normalized.
 Just to note, never round down when you do estimations.
 That’s just bad in all kinds of ways.

-In reality however, the expenses part might be slightly more tricky for you, for any number of reasons, so be sure to consult an accountant who is familiar with what kind of work you are doing.
+In reality, however, the expenses part might be slightly more tricky for you, for any number of reasons, so be sure to consult an accountant who is familiar with what kind of work you are doing.

 For example, you might need to charge VAT on top of your hourly rate, and pay income tax on your revenues, and all kinds of additional expenses I can not even speculate about as it wildly differs between tax regimes, countries,

 all kinds of things.

 Now that your self-value is established, it is also a good idea to compare it with market values in your specialty or field of work, to see if it is at least competitive.
 If you overshot or undershot a lot, don’t be afraid to adjust -

 you can increase your profit margin in case you undervalued something, which is a good thing in this scenario, or you might need to reduce some expenses if you overvalued a lot.
-However, do not try to underbid everyone and everything, this is neither healthy for you, nor the market, and majority of potential customers will be okay with slightly above than average price if the you can offer and deliver quality result.
+However, do not try to underbid everyone and everything, this is neither healthy for you, nor the market, and majority of potential customers will be okay with slightly above than average price if you can offer and deliver a quality result.